mbabineau/cloudformation-docker-registry/README.md

 $ curl -u <user>:<password> https://docker.mycompany.com
 "docker-registry server (prod) (v0.8.0)"
 ```
+_Note: if you didn't pass `DnsZone` and `DnsPrefix`, you'll want to set up a CNAME or Alias for the created ELB_

 To use the new registry, just generate a new `~/.dockercfg` by hand ([details](http://docs.docker.io/use/workingwithrepository/#authentication-file)) or via `docker login`:
 ```console